12 13 Season

 For Studio 180: Clybourne Park (2012).
 Select credits: Proud (Proud Productions); The Game of Love and Chance, Fernando Krapp Wrote Me This Letter (Canadian Stage); Window on Toronto, Christmas Carol, Dirt (Soulpepper); Third Eye Looming (Workman Arts); The Big League, Beyond the Cuckoo’s Nest (YPT); Night (Human Cargo/NAC); Saving Lonesome George, Peg and the Yeti (Carousel Players); and Agokwe (Buddies in Bad Times Theatre).
 Lyon has received multiple Dora nominations and one award for his sound work.

 For Studio 180: The Normal Heart, Clybourne Park, Our Class, Parade, The Overwhelming, Stuff Happens & Blackbird.
 Kimberly is a Toronto based lighting designer for theatre, opera and dance and is thrilled to be working with Studio 180 once again.
 Her designs have been critically acclaimed across Canada, the United States, the United Kingdom, Prague, China, Hong Kong, Taiwan, Moscow and Mongolia.
-She has designed for the Stratford Festival, Shaw Festival, Canadian Stage Company, Soulpepper Theatre, Mirvish Productions, National Arts Centre and the National Arts Centre Orchestra, Pacific Opera Victoria, Opera Philadelphia, Arena Stage in Washington DC, Tapestry Opera, Hamilton Opera, Edmonton Opera, Theatre Calgary, Manitoba Theatre Centre, Citadel Theatre, Place des Arts among many others.
+She has designed for the Stratford Festival, Shaw Festival, Canadian Stage Company, Soulpepper Theatre, Mirvish Productions, National Arts Centre and the National Arts Centre Orchestra, Pacific Opera Victoria, Opera Philadelphia, Arena Stage in Washington DC, Tapestry Opera, Hamilton Opera, Edmonton Opera, Theatre Calgary, Manitoba Theatre Centre, Citadel Theatre, Place des Arts, among many others.
 She has also designed productions for the Pan Am Games and the Vancouver and Beijing Cultural Olympiads.
-Kimberly has been nominated for numerous awards and has received three Dora Mavor Moore Awards, the Pauline McGibbon Award, a`Sterling Award, and a Montreal English Theatre Award.
+Kimberly has received three Dora Mavor Moore Awards, the Pauline McGibbon Award, a Sterling Award, and a Montreal English Theatre Award.
+She is the Vice President of the Associated Designers of Canada and IATSE ADC659.

 For Studio 180: The Normal Heart.
 Adrien has been working professionally as a technical artist for the past 20 years.
 He is currently the Technical Director for Buddies in Bad Times Theatre.
 Other selected credits include Site Production Manager for Ontario Place Corporation; Assistant Technical Director for YPT; Sound and Video Operator for touring productions of Our Brief Eternity and Circa (The Holy Body Tattoo); Lighting Designer for Under the Mink and Who’s Your Dada (The Scandelles), Real Live Girl and The Beauty Salon (Buddies in Bad Times Theatre), and The First LP and Shifting Edges (Alias Dance); Stage Manager for Fluency by Peter Chin (Tribal Crackling Wind); and Production Manager for Once on this Island (Acting Up Stage Company).